 If you’re considering lifting your servers and applications to the cloud, one of the toughest decisions to make is which platform to use, Azure vs AWS.

-Microsoft Azure and Amazon Web Services (AWS) are two of the biggest players in the market and they both have the required elements to effectively and securely host virtually any organization’s servers and applications in the cloud.
+Microsoft Azure and Amazon Web Services (AWS) are two of the biggest players in the market.
+They both have the required elements to effectively and securely host virtually any organization’s servers and applications in the cloud.
 So, how do you choose between them?
 Well, like with all things IT, it depends.

 Amazon Web Services

-While Amazon wasn’t the first to offer cloud services, they were the first to make it mainstream, provide a wide range of services to other organizations and build out a vast set of data centers and application offerings.
-AWS has a large customer base, with many Fortune 500 companies running some or all of their IT infrastructure in the AWS cloud.
+Amazon wasn’t the first to offer cloud services.
+Although, they were the first to make it mainstream, provide a wide range of services to other organizations and build out a vast set of data centers and application offerings.
+AWS has a large customer base too.
+There are many Fortune 500 companies running some or all of their IT infrastructure in the AWS cloud.
 AWS is an open platform and therefore has thousands of partners that have written specialized applications and plugins that integrate with the core services provided by AWS.
 The AWS platform lends itself to the large-scale data analytics and content delivery services required by large retail firms, such as their own Amazon online ordering services.

 Where to Begin

 The bottom line is, before you take on any cloud lift, regardless of the intended cloud platform, you must do a complete assessment of your current on-premise servers, applications and workloads to first determine what can actually be lifted to the cloud without hindering your users’ ability to be productive.
-Once you have identified what can be lifted, the next step is to map out a cloud design for those applications (full cloud solution or hybrid) and match that up with the cloud provider’s service offerings to achieve the most cost-effective cloud solution.
+Once you have identified what can be lifted, the next step is to map out a cloud design for those applications (full cloud solution or hybrid).
+From there, match that up with the cloud provider’s service offerings to achieve the most cost-effective cloud solution.

 ADNET is here to help determine the best path for your organization, whether Azure vs AWS.
 Please reach out to your ADNET Engagement Manager or feel free to contact me directly.